jtaylor351/JPL_Final_Paper/README.md

 # JPL_Summer_Work
-Final paper and final presentation on my summer research conducted at the NASA Jet Propulsion Laboratory
+Working paper and final presentation on my summer research conducted at the NASA Jet Propulsion Laboratory